kelvinhado/remixjobs/README.md

 Today, no (un)official API was developed to allow developers to add jobs in their web application

+## What is a REST API ?

+Rest stand for Representational State Transfer (REST)
+* Use HTTP methods explicitly.
+* Be stateless : “don't store state information on the server”
+* Expose directory structure-like URIs.
+* Transfer XML, JavaScript Object Notation (JSON), or both

 ## Workshop in 1 sentence

 *Build a remixjobs RESTful API*